-What do you think the difference between an open-air bath and a swimming pool?
+What is the difference between an open-air bath and a swimming pool?

 There may be several elements such as water temperature, depth, necessity of clothing, and whether swimming is allowed or not, but none of them seem to completely define an open-air bath.

 However, when I soaked in an open-air bath in Mexico, I felt like realizing the essence.

 Just as same as other colonial cities in Mexico, Querétaro’s downtown is designated a World Heritage site.